robrwo/perl-Test-MixedScripts/README.md

 This applies ["file\_scripts\_ok"](#file_scripts_ok) to all of the Perl scripts in `@dirs`, or the current directory if they are omitted.

+# KNOWN ISSUES

+Some scripts were added to later versions of Unicode, and supported by later versions of Perl.
+This means that you cannot run tests for some scripts on older versions of Perl.
+See [Unicode Supported Scripts](https://www.unicode.org/standard/supported.html) for a list of scripts supported by Unicode versions.

 # SEE ALSO

 [Test::PureASCII](https://metacpan.org/pod/Test%3A%3APureASCII) tests that only ASCII characters are used.